paragj30/red_wine_quality_prediction/README.md

     -Open EC2 Instance and copy the Pubic IPv4 address and paste it in the browser URL:8080

     -Successfully deployed the application.

+### 10. Change the URL.

+    -Buy the desried domain and change the URL to the new domain.